-Now I want to authenticate using this connection and get a token to use for next part.
+Now I want to authenticate using this oauth connection and obtain a token to use for uploading and downloading files from Gdrive.
 Click the little grey expand icon to go into the details of this connection.

 This completes part 1 of the walk through.
 This token can now be used in other activities.

 Coming back to the dashboard, we see the “Storage” icon.
 Storage is the conceptual entity for a Cloud storage (thanks to rclone for integrating with a huge list of providers).
 Here we will use the oauth token issued earlier to access a folder on google-drive.

 Go to the Storage page, click the Green plus icon to add new storage details, and we will see the following screen